 All requests for such internal retrospective appeals must be made within 60 days of receipt of the initial retrospective medical necessity or experimental/investigational determination.
 If we require more information to conduct a standard internal appeal, we notify the member and their health care provider, in writing, within 15 days of receipt of the appeal, to identify and request necessary information.

-Once we make a decision about the retrospective review appeal, we notify the member and their care provider in writing within 2 business days from the date we make the decision.
+Once we make a decision about the retrospective review appeal, we notify the member and their health care provider in writing within 2 business days from the date we make the decision.

 If the decision is adverse, and you continue to dispute our decision, you may be eligible for an external appeal through the New York external appeal process.
 Hospitals and other facilities may have alternate dispute mechanisms in place for review of these issues instead of external appeal.
 Check your contract for more information.